alanyongy/tft-matchup-predictor/README.md

 💻 **Overlay Rendering**

 Once opponents are identified:
-- The tool searches the sidebar using OCR to locate where each viable opponent was listed.
+- The tool actively scans the sidebar using OCR to locate where each viable opponent is listed.
 - Overlay indicators are drawn over their icons using AHK GUI elements, updating automatically with new information.
 ---